 - Support for U.N. programs that address human rights and women’s and girls’ concerns

-- Freedom in the definition of family and a guarantee of civil rights in all family structures
+- Freedom in the definition of self and family and a guarantee of civil rights for all family structures